blndev/Playground-Telegram-Bots/README.md

 3. **User Interface**
    - Friendly welcome message with usage instructions
+   - Interactive help system (type 'help' or use /help)
    - Clear feedback on all operations
    - Simple to use - just send an image
    - /clear command to remove chat history